 Electric cars come in three main types:

-- Battery Electric Vehicles (BEVs): Also known as an all-electric car, it needs to be plugged in to recharge.
+- Battery electric vehicles (BEVs): Also known as an all-electric car, BEVs needs to be plugged in to recharge.
 Teslas are BEVs.

 How do electric cars work?